dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 Should use the last pulse, if haven't resolved the current one yet, to stop the UI flickering.

+Appears to be slow to get initial bake, since server is streaming down in not breadth first ?

 ## Caching based on hamt blocks
 Treat each block like a Map, then be able to do rapid diffing.
 So if have two hamts, with no cache, can get the diff by walking last and building up a map for each block.
 If the block appears in prior, then we stop the walk, but whilst it is different, keep walking.
 Unsure what advantage this gives ?